leuas/Vrdndi/README.md

 ## Model Performance

 I think the performance is not bad, one of the all 5 folds could hit 0.95 f1, which is suspiciously high.
-But since it only had one fold hitted that, so for now I'm fine with that.
-And the model structure is decent enough as the test may prove.
+But since it only had one fold hitted that and my dataset is quite small (200-300 for productive,1000 roughly for interest), so for now I'm fine with that.
+And the model structure is decent enough as the test may proved.

 Productive head's mean F1 performance with Standard Deviation: